-Multiplicand - icand - Maximum cost for the preceding year 1 1 Ratio of U.S. Bureau of Census New One-Family Houses Price Index for the current year to the Index for the preceding year = Product - Maximum cost for current year
+Multiplicand Maximum cost for the preceding year - Ratio of U.S. Bureau of Census New One-Family Houses Price Index for the current year to the Index for the preceding year = Product - Maximum cost for current year

-This product shall be determined by the Treasurer.
+This product shall be determined by the Finance Director.

-- (c) The maximum assessment eligible for the exemption of taxes shall be the assessed valuation attributable to the uniform maximum cost of construction. - (d) Any exemption from taxes on the eligible amount of assessed valuation attributable to new construction shall commence in the tax year immediately following the year in which the building occupancy permit is issued, providing that an assessment valuation attributable to the new construction has been certified by the Board.
-If no certification has been made in the year following issuance of the building occupancy permit, then exemption shall commence in the first year in which real property taxes are assessed and imposed on residential units following construction. - (e) Except as to exemption applications filed pursuant to paragraph (g) of this section, for the first, second and third year for which newly constructed residential unit or units would otherwise be taxable, one hundred (100) percent of the eligible assessment on buildings shall be exempt from taxation; after the third year the exemption from taxation shall terminate. - (f) If a residential unit is granted exemption from taxes under this Chapter, that property shall not be considered as a factor in assessing the value of other properties in the same area during the period in which the exemption exists. - (g) For exemption applications filed on or after July 1, 2007 through June 30, December 31, 2017 on new residential construction that adhere to the Program Enhancement Guidelines, as defined in Section 265.06(c) in the Uptown District, the Downtown District or any of the Targeted Growth Zones, as defined in Section 265.01 of this chapter, the uniform maximum cost per dwelling unit shall be two hundred fifty thousand dollars (\$250,000.00) per year for a period of ten (10) years.
-Subject to said uniform maximum cost per dwelling unit, one hundred (100) percent of the eligible assessment on buildings shall be exempt from taxation; after the tenth year, the exemption from taxation shall terminate.
+- (c) The maximum assessment eligible for the exemption of taxes shall be the assessed valuation attributable to the uniform maximum cost of construction. - (d) Any exemption from taxes on the eligible amount of assessed valuation attributable to new construction shall commence in the tax year immediately following the year in which the occupancy permit is issued, providing that an assessment valuation attributable to the new construction has been certified by the Board.
+If no certification has been made in the year following issuance of the occupancy permit, then exemption shall commence in the first year in which real property taxes are assessed and imposed on residential units following construction. - (e) Except as to exemption applications filed pursuant to paragraph (g) of this section, for the first, second and third year for which newly constructed residential unit or units would otherwise be taxable, one hundred (100) percent of the eligible assessment on buildings shall be exempt from taxation; after the third year the exemption from taxation shall terminate. - (f) If a residential unit is granted exemption from taxes under this Chapter, that property shall not be considered as a factor in assessing the value of other properties in the same area during the period in which the exemption exists. - (g) For exemption applications filed on or after September 1, 2018, January 1, 2020, on new residential construction that adhere to the Program Enhancement Guidelines, as defined in Section 265.06(c), the uniform maximum cost per dwelling unit shall be two hundred fifty thousand dollars (\$250,000.00) per

-(h) In lieu of any other exemptions authorized pursuant to this Section 265.04, for properties within the Lower Hill District, one hundred (100) percent of real estate taxes attributable to the cost of residential construction shall be exempted, provided, however, that the amount exempted from real estate taxes per property shall not exceed two hundred fifty thousand dollars (\$250,000.00) in any single year.
+- year for a period of ten (10) years.
+Subject to said uniform maximum cost per dwelling unit, one hundred (100) percent of the eligible assessment on buildings shall be exempt from taxation; after the tenth year, the exemption from taxation shall terminate. - (h) In lieu of any other exemptions authorized pursuant to this Section 265.04, for properties within the Lower Hill District, one hundred (100) percent of real estate taxes attributable to the cost of residential construction shall be exempted, provided, however, that the amount exempted from real estate taxes per property shall not exceed two hundred fifty thousand dollars (\$250,000.00) in any single year.
 The exemption from taxes with respect to properties within the Lower Hill District is granted for a period of ten (10) years.
 No applicant for exemption shall structure the purchase or sale of any property within the Lower Hill District in a manner which attempts to avoid paying realty transfer taxes to the City.
 Exceptions from this requirement will be granted in the case of (a) sheriff or tax claim sales; (b) corrective deeds; and (c) a transfer to the holder of a bona fide mortgage in default in lieu of foreclosure, or a transfer pursuant to a judicial sale in which the successful bidder is the bona fide holder of a mortgage.